Special Needs Holiday Club

 Keyworker

-Liz is a Learning Assistant at an SEN school in Leeds in term time, and a yoga teacher specialising in kids and teens, and yoga for autism.
-Liz loves running yoga sessions at LS29 Time and some young people have even been known to fall asleep during relaxation!
+Liz is a one to one PA and a yoga teacher specialising in kids and teens, and yoga for autism.
+She loves running yoga sessions at Moor Time and some young people can be heard snoring during the relaxation!